Hindsight is 20/20, until it isn’t.

 When Moses was leading the Israelites out of Egypt, there was a point when they wanted to turn and go back.
-They were walking away from one of those incomprehensible moments that they would never in earnest want to go back to, but it was all they knew.
+They were walking away from all they knew.
 Innovation and looking forward was not on their minds, survival was.
 They did not know that they were walking toward a better future.

 The message here is simple, but not necessarily easy.
 Doing what you’ve always done will get you more of the same.
 Expanding your mindset to think about the kind of future you want to experience will cause you to ask questions and get curious about what might be in front of you instead of looking to what is behind you.

 Hindsight is 20/20 – most of the time.